 - 1.1.
-The purpose of this Winter Service Operational Plan is to provide technical information and guidance in order to implement Shropshire Councils Winter Service Policy and insure compliance with the Well Managed Highways Infrastructure. - 1.2.
-This Operational Plan was updated June 2018 jointly with the Winter Service Policy in order to fulfil the obligations of Shropshire Council as the Highway Authority. - 1.3.
-The Service Provider is Kier.
+The purpose of this Winter Service Operational Plan is to provide technical information and guidance in order to implement Shropshire Councils Winter Maintenance Policy and ensure compliance with the National Code of Practice 2018. - 1.2.
+This operational plan was updated June 2018 jointly with the Winter Service Policy in order to fulfil the statutory obligations of Shropshire Council as the Highway Authority. - 1.3.
+The service provider is Kier.